Installing CiviCRM for Backdrop¶

 There should now be a CiviCRM link in your Backdrop menu.
 Click that link and the CiviCRM Menu, Shortcuts, Search and New Individual Blocks should appear.
 You can now explore CiviCRM end-user features and begin configuring CiviCRM for your site/organization needs.

-Review the Installation and Configuration Troubleshooting page for help with problems you may encounter during the installation.
+- Review the Troubleshooting page for help with problems you may encounter during the installation.